 Hans was a flashlight fanatic.
-This, of course, led to a rechargeable battery habit as well.
-He did not want to get caught on a highway emergency call without a good light, and car repairs and other work at home often had to be done in the dark as well.
+This, of course, led to a rechargeable battery habit.
+He did not want to get caught on a highway emergency call without a good light.
+Car repairs and other work at home often had to be done in the dark as well.

-So, not unexpectedly, this past Christmas Hans gave his dad a battery charger über alles to replace our older smaller one.
+So, not unexpectedly, this past Christmas Hans gave his dad a battery charger, über alles, to replace our older smaller one.
 They both had been eyeing this gadget for some time so it is surprising they didn’t end up giving each other the same gift.
-My husband was thrilled and Hans was pleased that his Dad was thrilled.
+Manfred was thrilled and Hans was pleased that his Dad was thrilled.
 They immediately began charging batteries with abandon.

 With our long hours of winter darkness here in Alaska, a good flashlight is a necessity.
 An exceptional flashlight or headlamp is considered a status symbol in some circles.
 However, there are a lot of junky lights out there and we have the collection to prove it.

-The Fire Department folks set up across from the town on the frozen river and began firing into the air, the showers of fire cascading nicely over the ice.
+The Fire Department folks set up across the frozen river and began firing into the air, the showers of fireworks cascading nicely over the ice.
 An impressive boom followed each dazzling explosion.
-It was a very dark night and the far bank of the river is enough distance away from the town side that all was blackness to us spectators gathered on the barge line’s dock on the opposite bank.
+It was a very dark night and the river is wide enough here that all was blackness to us spectators gathered on the barge line’s dock on the opposite bank.
 From where we sat, the snow-covered hillside across the river provided the perfect backdrop.
 It was all sparkling bursts of color against the black sky, the glowing snowy night awash with color after each successful launch.
 It was magnificent.

 But this mother’s eye was drawn to something else.

-Bouncing around at the base of the hill, across the river that lay frozen between us, was a light.
+Bouncing around at the base of the hill, across the river that lay frozen between us on the dock, was a light.
 A flashlight.
 A very bright flashlight.
 I saw the stream of light widen and play upon the hillside.
 Then the beam narrowed into a very focused square-shaped beam.
 I saw the beam swing in my direction, then away again, then continue its cavorting as I watched.
 The beam of light again shone in my direction, then blinked on and off a few times.
 Then the strobe feature was activated.
 It was a signal from the flashlight fanatic who was not about to be upstaged by any fireworks extravaganza.

 Just for her.